 A simple syrup recipe is usually made with equal parts of water and granulated sugar.
 The mixture is heated to dissolve the sugar which creates a sugar syrup that can be used to sweeten and flavor a variety of drinks and food.

 Lime syrup is the same as simple syrup except you’re using fresh lime juice in addition to some water.
 The final syrup has a bright floral and citrusy flavor with just the right amount of sweetness.
-You can also use lemons to make lemon simple syrup or passion fruit to make a passion fruit simple syrup.
+You can also use lemons to make lemon simple syrup, rhubarb for rhubarb simple syrup or passion fruit to make a passion fruit simple syrup.